wdelfuego/nova-calendar/docs/event-filters.md

 }
 ```

-The callback function only gets called on the event if it has an Eloquent model, so `$event->model()` is guaranteed to return a valid model.
+The callback function only gets called on the event if it has an Eloquent model, so `$event->model()` is guaranteed to return a valid model in callback methods passed to this type of filter.

 ### `CallbackFilter`
 Define your own custom filtering logic using just a callback method.